barletteM/Shona-Sentiment-Analysis/README.md

-# Shona-Sentiment-Analysis
+# ShonaSenti

-A Natural Language Processing Project (NLP)
-Sentiment analysis for a low-resource Shona Language.
+In this repository we provide the first Shona sentiment analysis corpus and corresponding python scripts to process it.

-1. Labelled Corpus of Shona tweets for training and testing Sentiment Analysis systems.
+1.Corpus of Shona tweets for training and testing sentiment analysis systems, labelled with 3 sentiment classes (negative, neutral, positive) and 5 sentiment classes (very negative, negative, neutral, positive and very positive).
-2. Scripts for fetching tweets, processing, language detection, and annotating with emojis.
+2. Scripts for fetching tweets, processing, language detection, and pre-labelling with emojis.